ImperialCollegeLondon/ECRI-RCDS-Hackathon/README.md

 ## Main task 6 - Configure codespace

 - Allow all users to have a unify environment to run code on codespaces.
+A Codespace is a development environment hosted by GitHub directly from a repository.

+- First, `fork` this repository to your own GitHub.

-- requirements for the codespaces:
+- Requirements for the codespaces:

     - Install required Python libraries: pandas==2.2.2, numpy==1.26.4, scikit-learn==1.5.2, psutil==6.0.0, codecarbon==3.0.2